isabella232/partner-center-pr.sv-se/partner-center/announcements/2020-december.md

 ### <a name="categories"></a>Kategorier

 - Datum: 2020-12-22
-- Funktioner – förbättrar säkerhets- & efterlevnad
+- Funktioner – förbättrar & efterlevnad

 ### <a name="summary"></a>Sammanfattning